lcbcFoo/mc504-project1/README.md

 # MC504-project1 - The problem of the desperate students

-This is an animated representation for a variation of the problem of the Dinning Philosophers.
+This is an animated representation for a variation of the Dinning Philosophers problem.

 Authors:

-  Laura Politi
+  - Laura Politi - RA: 171803

-  Lucas de C. B. de Castro
+  - Lucas de C. B. de Castro - RA: 172678

 P.S.
-We tried really hard.
+Laura is an artist!